 A Taiwan food festival in the heart of Ueno Park.
 Peruse the various sweet and savory food stalls.
 And don’t leave without trying a Taiwanese favorite: lychee fruit.
 (There’s even a lychee seed-throwing contest on the weekend days.
 Anyone can participate for a ¥500 fee.)

-There will also be an entertainment stage with music and dance performances, along with various food workshops.
+There will also be an entertainment stage with music and dance performances, a beer garden, along with various food workshops.

 One of Tokyo’s three major festivals — Kanda Matsuri — takes place over a period of 8 days in mid May.
 The main parades are on the Saturday and Sunday in the middle with the ‘reitaisai’ procession on the last […]

 This parade celebrating Vyshyvanka (traditional Ukrainian embroidery) returns for the 8th time to Tokyo.
 The parade will depart Tokiwa Park at 1:30pm, proceed to Sotobori Dori, follow Sotobori until Sukiyabashi Crossing and then swing to the Northwest, heading towards Hibiya […]

 An unusual combination of extreme Japanese street sports and music, the Chimera games is a one-of-a-kind display which will leave you lost for words.
 Among some more familiar sports like skateboarding and various bike-based displays, you can see some more […]

 The Sanja Matsuri typically takes place in late May each year, but in 2020 it was scaled down and moved to October due to the COVID-19 pandemic.
 The exact dates and shape of the festival haven’t been confirmed for 2021 […]